DBLCI Optimum Yield Index

-In May 2006, Deutsche Bank launched a new set of commodity index products called the Deutsche Bank Liquid Commodities Indices Optimum Yield, or DBLCI-OY'.
+DBLCI Optimum Yield Index (DBLCI-OY) is a commodity price index operated by German Deutsche Bank.
+It is similar to the Deutsche Bank Liquid Commodity Index but has more commodities from more sectors.
 The DBLCI-OY indices are available for 24 commodities drawn from the energy, precious metals, industrial metals, agricultural and livestock sectors.
 A DBLCI-OY index based on the DBLCI benchmark weights is also available and the optimum yield technology has also been applied to the energy, precious metals, industrial metals and agricultural sector indices.

 Like the DBLCI, the DBLCI-OY is available in USD, EUR, GBP and JPY on a hedged and un-hedge basis.
 The DBLCI-OY is rebalanced on the fifth index business day of November when each commodity is adjusted to its base weight.
 The DBLCI-OY is also listed as an exchange-traded fund (ETF) on the American Stock Exchange.

+History

+In May 2006, Deutsche Bank launched a new set of commodity index products called the Deutsche Bank Liquid Commodities Indices Optimum Yield, or DBLCI-OY.

 Methodology

 The rationale of the Optimum Yield technology was to address the dynamic nature of commodity forward curves.
 Unstable forward curves has meant the traditional approach employed by commodity indices, namely rolling futures contracts on a predefined scheduled (e.g. monthly) has, in our view, become an inferior strategy for passive commodity index investing.
-The DBLCI-OY indices are designed to select the futures contacts that either maximises the positive roll yield in backwardated term structures or minimises the negative roll yield in contangoed markets from the list of tradeable futures that expire in the next 13 months.
+The DBLCI-OY indices are designed to select the futures contacts that either maximise the positive roll yield in backwardation term structures or minimise the negative roll yield in contangoed markets from the list of tradeable futures that expire in the next 13 months.

 The changing pattern in commodity term structures has important implications for commodity index investing.
-Historically the engine room of performance within a commodity index has derived from the positive roll return generated in the energy sector due to the tendency for forward curves in this part of the commodity complex to be downward sloping or backwardated.
+Historically the engine room of performance within a commodity index has derived from the positive roll return generated in the energy sector due to the tendency for forward curves in this part of the commodity complex to be downward sloping or backward dated.
 However, the appearance of contango in the crude oil term structure over the past three years has meant the benefits of a positive roll return have disappeared and have been replaced by a negative roll return.